Mesh-Informed Reduced Order Models for Aneurysm Rupture Risk Prediction: Results and discussion

 As it emerges from our preliminar analysis, GCN obtains the minimum mean error over the TAWSS index among all the examined GNN modules, but it also has the greatest variance, while Graph Transformer and GraphConv obtain comparable mean errors but with lower standard deviation.

 From a qualitative point of view, we compare how GNNs with different modules perform on a node-wise prediction.
-Nodes were selected all across the mesh, to provide a comprehensive overview of the prediction capabilities on different zones of the mesh.
-Results correspondent to selected nodes all over the aneurysm mesh are reported in Figures \ref{fig:node_60}-\ref{fig:node_1415}.
+Nodes were selected all across the surface mesh, to provide a comprehensive overview of the prediction capabilities on different zones of the aneurysm wall.
+Results correspondent to selected nodes all over the aneurysm surface mesh are reported in Figures \ref{fig:node_60}-\ref{fig:node_1415}.

 The selected node-wise predictions highlight how Graph Transformers better catch the peaks and the overall shape of the curve, compared to the other GNN modules.
 It is worth to notice that GNN with GraphConv modules are able to well predict the periodicity of the boundary conditions, but we will see in next paragraph that also GNNs with Graph Transformers modules possess this property, as long as a greater number of layers is provided.